A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Information-dependent behavioural changes

 while for $n\ge 1$, it can be reduced to the following system of ODEs:

 with $Z_n =J$.

-In the following, for the sake of generality, we avoid the use of \eqref{expM} and refer only to \eqref{ErlangM}, with the convention that for $n=1$, system \eqref{ErlangM} will implicitely denote \eqref{expM} and $Z_1=Z_{n-1}=J$.
-Moreover, we will refer to $\varphi$ as the ``delay'', since it qualitatively represents a lag between the current time under observation and the peak of $K$ in the past.

-Note that, when $k\to +\infty$ and $n$ is bounded, one has $\varphi, \sigma \to 0^+$, i.e. $K$ converges in distribution to a Dirac delta concentrated at 0.
-In particular, the information becomes instantaneous.
-On the other hand, if both $n, k$ increases in such a way that $\varphi$ remains constant, then the Erlang distribution becomes narrower around its mean.
-This means that the memory will become more concentrated around the delay $\varphi$.
-In particular.
-In particular, if we let $n, k\to +\infty$ then the $n$-Erlang distribution approaches a discrete delay at a linear rate \cite{ando2020}, i.e. it converges to a Dirac delta concentrated at $-\varphi$.
-In this case, one reduces to the case of a memory concentrated at $t-\varphi$.
+In the following, for the sake of generality, we avoid using \eqref{expM} and refer only to \eqref{ErlangM}, with the convention that, for $n=1$, system \eqref{ErlangM} implicitly coincides with \eqref{expM} and $Z_1=Z_{n-1}=J$.
+Moreover, we refer to $\varphi$ as the ``delay'', as it qualitatively represents the lag between the current time and the peak of the memory kernel.
+Note that, as $k\to +\infty$ and $n$ is bounded, one has $\varphi, \sigma \to 0^+$; that is, $K$ converges in distribution to a Dirac delta concentrated at $0$.
+In this case, the information becomes instantaneous.
+On the other hand, if both $n$ and $k$ increase in such a way that $\varphi$ remains constant, then the Erlang distribution becomes increasingly concentrated around its mean $\varphi$.
+In particular, if $n,\, k\to +\infty$ with $n/k=\varphi$, then the $n$-Erlang distribution approaches a discrete delay at a linear rate~\citep{ando2020}, i.e. it converges to a Dirac delta concentrated at $\varphi$.
+In this case, the model reduces to one with memory concentrated at $t-\varphi$.